TimelyDataflow/differential-dataflow/mdbook/src/chapter_3/chapter_3_1.md

 ### New Collections

-You can also create input sessions from the `new_collection` and `new_collection_from` methods defined on timely dataflow scopes, by way of differential dataflows `Input` trait.
+You can also create input sessions from the `new_collection` and `new_collection_from` methods defined on timely dataflow scopes, by way of differential dataflow's `Input` trait.
 These methods allow you to define a collection in-line, and optionally supply initial data for the collection.

 For example, above we could have written the above as: